-- Academic Record: Admission to the College of Education in a bachelor's degree or nondegree licensure-only program requires a minimum program GPA of 3.0 in all course work required in the teacher preparation program, either as transfer credit or completed at Chicago State University.
-Admission to the College of Education requires minimally acceptable grades in all program-applicable courses completed at Chicago State University.
-At the time of admission, students must be within 12 semester hours of completing their general education requirements. - Character: Admission to the College of Education requires that candidates have no unresolved violations of the COE Professional Code of Conduct and a "clear" criminal background.
-Admission to the College of Education also requires a personal reference and a recommendation from the academic department. - Admission to the College of Education requires a passing score on the ACT or SAT (see College of Education Handbook).
+- Academic Record: Admission to the College of Education in a bachelor's degree or non-degree licensure-only program requires a minimum program GPA of 3.0 in all course work required in the teacher preparation program, either as transfer credit or completed at Chicago State University.
+Students that do not have a 3.0 GPA can submit a formal petition for exception. - Character: Admission to the College of Education requires that candidates have no unresolved violations of the COE Professional Code of Conduct and a clear criminal background.
+Admission to the College of Education also requires a personal reference and a recommendation from the academic department. - Required Documents: - Official Transcripts from schools other than Chicago State University must be submitted as part of the application process. - Personal Reference - Completed Application Form - School Safety Completion Document - Response to Request for ELIS account required